Skip to Main Content

 Planning a Visit

 Brass Monkey sits at 55 Little West 12th Street in the Meatpacking District, within walking distance of the 14th Street A/C/E and L train stops.
 The High Line's southern entrance at Gansevoort Street is a short block away, which makes the bar a natural stop for anyone working that particular pedestrian circuit.
-Specific hours, reservation requirements, and pricing were not available in our database at time of publication; confirming current operating details directly with the venue before visiting is advisable, particularly for rooftop access, which is subject to weather and seasonal availability in New York.
+Hours, reservations, and pricing are worth checking before you go, especially for rooftop access, which can depend on weather and the season.

 Frequently asked questions